 Daily Active Users ("DAU") is defined as the number of individuals who played a game on a particular day.
-We track DAU by the player ID, which is assigned for each game installed by an individual.
-As such, an individual who plays two different PLAYSTUDIOS games on the same day is counted as two DAU while an individual who plays the same PLAYSTUDIOS game on two different devices is counted as one DAU.
-Brainium tracks DAU by app instance ID, which is assigned to each installation of a game on a particular device.
+For Tetris® and our free-to-play social casino games, we track DAU by the player ID, which is assigned for each game installed by an individual.
+As such, an individual who plays two of these games on the same day is counted as two DAU while an individual who plays the same PLAYSTUDIOS game on two different devices is counted as one DAU.
+For our Brainium suite of casual games, we track DAU by app instance ID, which is assigned to each installation of a game on a particular device.
 As such, an individual who plays two different Brainium games on the same day is counted as two DAU and an individual who plays the same Brainium game on two different devices is also counted as two DAU.
 The term "Average DAU" is defined as the average of the DAU, determined as described above, for each day during the period presented.
 We use DAU and Average DAU as measures of audience engagement to help us understand the size of the active player base engaged with our games on a daily basis.